 According to the Federal Trade Commission, the nation's consumer protection agency, scammers may send messages asking for your Social Security number or financial information supposedly to register you to vote - or to confirm your registration - when they really want to commit identity theft.

 PLEASE NOTE: In Massachusetts, when you register to vote, you will be asked to provide either your Massachusetts Driver's License number, OR the last 4 digits of your Social Security number.
 These are used for verification purposes.
 YOU SHOULD NEVER BE ASKED TO PROVIDE YOUR FULL SOCIAL SECURITY NUMBER BY A LEGITIMATE ELECTION OFFICIAL.

 How to Register

 You may visit the Town Clerk's Office in Amherst Town Hall and complete a voter registration form in person.
-Please note that the deadline to register to vote for any election is 20 days before the election, and by 8:00 pm if registering in person.
+Please note that the deadline to register to vote in-person for any election is 5:00 pm 10 days before the election.

 Online Voter Registration

 You may also register to vote online.
 Anyone with a valid Massachusetts drivers license or ID card, and has a signature on file with the RMV will be able register online, update their address, or change their party enrollment.
 Massachusetts residents who do not have identification issued by the Registry of Motor Vehicles can still complete an application online which they can print, sign, mail or hand-deliver to their local election official.
 Online voter registrations must be executed by 11:59 PM 10 days prior to an election.

 You may obtain a mail in voter registration form by clicking here Version OptionsVoter RegistrationHeadlineor by:

 - Voter registration forms that are mailed in must be postmarked by the last day to register to vote